Snow day regulation tips

 It may sound small, but for neurodivergent children or those with sensory, attention/focus or executive functioning differences, this tool can be transformative in helping them determine when an activity or game is finished.
 For older youngsters, it could be used to mark the end of homework or tech time.

-Neurologically, children need closure to mark an activity as complete and a Finished Box is a physical method of doing so as it provides:
+Neurologically, we all need closure to mark an activity as complete and for those who struggle to interpret signals a Finished Box is a tangible, physical method which provides:

 • A clear, consistent end-point (supporting executive functioning) giving the brain has a clear signal “when I’m done, it always goes in here